Progress Party (Norway): Ideology and political positions

 The party historically identified itself in the preamble of its platform as a liberal (liberalistisk; "liberal", "libertarian") party, built on Norwegian and Western traditions and cultural heritage, with a basis in a Christian understanding of life and humanist values.
 Its main declared goal in 2010 was a strong reduction in taxes and government intervention.

 Many within the party reject the description of the party as liberal.
 The party has a wing that identifies itself as economically liberal or libertarian, and a wing that identifies itself as national-conservative and focuses strongly on anti-immigration politics.
-According to scholar Anders Ravik Jupskås, the national conservative faction gained ground in the 2010s; while members of the party leadership tend to identify as liberals or libertarians, the national conservative wing has strong support among the membership.
+(Note: Sources describing the Progress Party as anti-immigration:) According to scholar Anders Ravik Jupskås, the national conservative faction gained ground in the 2010s; while members of the party leadership tend to identify as liberals or libertarians, the national conservative wing has strong support among the membership.
 The party's largest chapter, the Oslo chapter, adopted a resolution that calls for the party to declare itself as national conservative and to replace liberalism with a "Norway first" policy aiming at making Norway a "patriotic beacon" in Europe, with a focus on anti-immigration politics and rejection of the scientific consensus on climate change, that includes "a complete ban on non-western immigration" and a referendum on immigration; the Oslo chapter's MP Christian Tybring-Gjedde said that "very few people agree" with the stated ideology of liberalism in the party programme because "liberalism in its extreme form means open borders" and because "liberalism is a dead ideology."
 Christian Tybring-Gjedde was later expelled from the Progress Party in 2024.
 Former party leader Carl I. Hagen has supported this initiative, stating that liberal values do not belong in the Progress Party and arguing that the party should become national conservative instead of "liberal extremist".
 The Progress Party has often been described by academics as right-wing populist, to the disagreement of the party and some observers, including former Prime Minister Erna Solberg and professor Cas Mudde.
 Various academics have also described the Progress Party as far-right.